Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: Analysis of the Results

 The quantity $A(z)$ defined by (\ref{Az}) is plotted in figure \ref{Ad}.
 This quantity indeed approaches a constant value in the same region of $z$ where the quantity $L(z)$ does.
-This value is by definition the asymptotic acceptance $A_\mathrm{d}$ of the channel for an ideally parallel beam.
-For a straight channel, the value $A_\mathrm{d}(C=0)=0.95 \pm 0.01$ is obtained.
+By definition, this value is the asymptotic acceptance $A_\mathrm{d}$ of the channel for an ideally parallel beam.
+Qualitatively, the behavior of the curve in the asymptotic region is the same for $C=1.025$ as for $C < 1$.

 The dependence of the ratio $A_\mathrm{d}(C)/A_\mathrm{d}(C=0)$ on the centrifugal parameter is shown in figure \ref{Ad_vs_C}.